mjstraughan/CubingHistory/docs/3x3/3x3 Methods/CornersFirst.md

 ### Ernő Rubik

 On page 40 of David Singmaster's *Notes on Rubik's 'Magic Cube'*, the steps of Rubik's method are written as described by Zoltán Perjés.
+This makes Ernő Rubik the first to have created the corners first method and also corners first as the first method created to solve the cube.

 ![](img/CornersFirst/Rubik1.png)